Manage garden pests by studying their habits

 One final piece of advice: Learn to love ugly fruits and vegetables, or at least accept them.
 Once you’ve identified the bad bugs, decide what level of harm is acceptable.
 Do you need picture perfect berries or are you okay with eating greens with a few holes in them?
 Learning to live with less-than-perfect produce can help lighten your pest management burden, and make gardening a whole lot more fun.

 Acadia Tucker is a farmer in New Hampshire.
-Her book, Growing Perennial Foods: A field guide to raising resilient herbs, fruits, and vegetables, is available for preorder in our bookstore.
-Her second book, Growing Good Food: A citizen's guide to backyard carbon farming (Stone Pier Press), will be published in Spring 2019.
+Her book, Growing Perennial Foods: A field guide to raising resilient herbs, fruits, and vegetables, is available in our bookstore, along with her second book, Growing Good Food: A citizen's guide to backyard carbon farming (Stone Pier Press).

 This is part of our series on regenerative gardening, or how to grow food that taste good and help the planet.
 To find out more about growing your own perennials, check out our Perennial Profiles.